aiidateam/AEP/005_exportformat/readme.md

 * `metadata.json` contains the aiida version, export version and other global data.
 * `data.json` contains all requisite information from the SQL Database.
-* `nodes` contains the "objectstore" files per node, organised by UUID: `xxyy-zz...`.
+* `nodes` contains the "object store" files per node, organised by UUID: `xxyy-zz...`.

 Particularly for large export archives, writing to (export) and reading from (import) `data.json` represents a significant bottle-neck in performance for these processes.